qusers/Q/tutorials/Tyk2/README.md

 analyze QligFEP calculations, as reported in Jespers et al.
 (https://doi.org/10.1186/s13321-019-0348-5).

-The workflow consists of four main steps:
+The workflow consists of the following steps:

 1. Generate ligand parameters from `.sdf` files using OpenFF;
     - Comprised of: `prm`, `lib`, `pdb`, and `.sdf` files for each one of the ligands.